Nevada Department of Education logo

 4.8 Service to Students with Special Needs

-AEFLA-funded programs will provide reasonable accommodations, as required by ADA and other federal and state laws, to those adults with disabilities.
-“Special needs” is a broad term that incorporates the need for some type of accommodation.
+AEFLA-funded programs will provide reasonable accommodations, as required by ADA and other federal and state laws, to those adults with disabilities. 'special needs' is a broad term that incorporates the need for some type of accommodation.
 For example, students with special needs may have a physical disability, a learning disability, or a developmental disability.

 1. Programs must provide fully accessible services and ensure that these services meet reasonable criteria according to federal and state law and the policies of their organization.